 This is why we are happy that Seattle is taking the steps necessary to keep pedestrians safe with more crosswalks.
 However, we know that there will still be times when pedestrians are struck and injured due to the negligence of someone else.
-In fact, many accidents already happen at areas where the pedestrian has the right-of-way, places like crosswalks and intersections.
+In fact, many accidents already happen in areas where the pedestrian has the right-of-way, places like crosswalks and intersections.

 Impaired drivers are a major cause of concern and often travel at high rates of speed through pedestrian right-of-ways.
 Also, a growing concern is drivers who are distracted by their phones or other devices.

 Regardless of how a driver causes you harm, they need to be held accountable for their actions.

 What You Can Do Now

 If you or a loved one have been injured in an accident that was caused by another person’s negligence, you need to consider seeking legal assistance.
 At Russell & Hill, PLLC, our qualified and experienced team is ready to help you get the compensation you deserve, including:

 - Coverage of your medical bills

 - Punitive damages